pagkly/Zed/Investopedia3/Marketing Mix.md

 Marketing Mix
 ## What Is a Marketing Mix?

-A marketing mix includes multiple areas of focus as part of a comprehensive [marketing plan](https://www.investopedia.com/terms/m/marketing-plan.asp).
-The term often refers to a common classification that began as the [four Ps](https://www.investopedia.com/terms/f/four-ps.asp): product, price, placement, and promotion.
+A marketing mix includes multiple areas of focus as part of a comprehensive [[marketing plan]](https://www.investopedia.com/terms/m/marketing-plan.asp).
+The term often refers to a common classification that began as the [[four Ps]](https://www.investopedia.com/terms/f/four-ps.asp): product, price, placement, and promotion.

 [Effective marketing](https://www.investopedia.com/articles/financial-theory/11/small-business-marketing-techniques.asp) touches on a broad range of areas as opposed to fixating on one message.
 Doing so helps reach a wider audience, and by keeping the four Ps in mind, marketing professionals are better able to maintain focus on the things that really matter.
 Focusing on a marketing mix helps organizations make strategic decisions when launching new products or revising existing products.